mattetti/Weasel-Diesel/README.md

 Weasel Diesel is a DSL to describe and document your web API.

+To get you going quickly, see the [generator for sinatra apps](https://github.com/mattetti/wd-sinatra).
+The wd_sinatra gem allows you to generate the structure for a sinatra app using Weasel Diesel and with lots of goodies.
+Updating is trivial since the core features are provided by this library and the wd_sinatra gem.

-To get you going quickly, there's a Sinatra-based [example application](https://github.com/mattetti/sinatra-web-api-example) that you can fork and use as a base for your application.
+You can also check out this Sinatra-based [example application](https://github.com/mattetti/sinatra-web-api-example) that you can fork and use as a base for your application.